-COVID testing on campus
+COVID vaccination and testing on campus

 Collection points on campus

 You can now collect free rapid lateral flow home testing kits from our campus catering outlets.
 You can see details of their opening hours at: